Hakimbek/my-spring-framework-notes/1_Spring_Overview/README.md

 ![This is spring modules](image/spring-modules.png)

+### - **Data Access / Integration**
+  - **JDBC**
+    - The JDBC module provides a JDBC-abstraction layer that removes the need for tedious JDBC related coding.
+  - **ORM**
+    - The ORM module provides integration layers for popular object-relational mapping APIs, including JPA, JDO, Hibernate, and iBatis.
+  - **OXM**
+    - The OXM module provides an abstraction layer that supports Object/XML mapping implementations for JAXB, Castor, XMLBeans, JiBX and XStream.
+  - **JMS**
+    - The Java Messaging Service JMS module contains features for producing and consuming messages.
+  - **Transaction**
+    - The Transaction module supports programmatic and declarative transaction management for classes that implement special interfaces and for all your POJOs.

+### - **Web**
+  - **Web**
+    - The Web module provides basic web-oriented integration features such as multipart file-upload functionality and the initialization of the IoC container using servlet         listeners and a web-oriented application context.
+  - **Web-MVC**
+    - The Web-MVC module contains Spring's Model-View-Controller (MVC) implementation for web applications.
+  - **Web-Socket**
+    - The Web-Socket module provides support for WebSocket-based, two-way communication between the client and the server in web applications.
+  - **Web-Portlet**
+    - The Web-Portlet module provides the MVC implementation to be used in a portlet environment and mirrors the functionality of Web-Servlet module.

 ### - **Test**
   - This layer provides support for testing with *JUnit* and *TestNG*.
 ### - **Spring Core Container**